Bryan Ferry: Post-pandemic work and Roxy Music reunion (2021–present)

 In April 2021, Ferry released Royal Albert Hall 2020, an album recorded live at the Royal Albert Hall in March 2020, prior to the lockdown as a result of the COVID-19 pandemic.
 The proceeds of the album went to support Ferry's touring band and crew members.
 A 2021 tour that had been planned, was ultimately cancelled due to on-going restrictions.
 In June of the same year, Ferry's first six albums were remastered and re-released on vinyl.

 In March 2022, Ferry announced, alongside bandmates Andy Mackay, Phil Manzanera and Paul Thompson, that Roxy Music would be touring for the first time since 2011.
 The tour was billed as a celebration of Roxy Music's 50th anniversary.
 The tour took place in September and October 2022, across Canada, United States and United Kingdom.
 In May 2022, Ferry released a cover EP called Love Letters, and a new book titled Lyrics that looked back on his song writing through the Roxy Music and solo years.

-Continuing the re-release of his solo vinyl records, in late 2023 Ferry released Mamouna and confirmed an additional unreleased partner album Horoscope, would join the deluxe release.
+Continuing the re-release of his solo vinyl records, in late 2023, Ferry released Mamouna and confirmed that an additional unreleased partner album, Horoscope, would join the deluxe release.
 Ahead of Record Store Day 2024, Ferry re-released The Right Stuff as an EP on a limited edition blue vinyl.
 In March of the same year, Ferry entered a partnership with Irving Azoff's Iconic Artists Group, which involved the sale of 50% of his catalogue to the company.

-On 31 July 2024, Ferry announced the upcoming release on 25 October 2024, of Retrospective: Selected Recordings, a massive 81-track five-CD career-spanning collection capturing 50 years of his music from 1973 to 2023, his first ever comprehensive career retrospective.
-The same day, Ferry released through YouTube a reimagined cover of Bob Dylan's "She Belongs to Me".
+On 31 July 2024, Ferry announced the upcoming release on 25 October 2024 of Retrospective: Selected Recordings, a massive 81-track five-CD career-spanning collection capturing 50 years of his music from 1973 to 2023, his first-ever comprehensive career retrospective.
+The same day, Ferry released, through YouTube, a reimagined cover of Bob Dylan's "She Belongs to Me".
 Per a press release, the upcoming project is billed as a "series of cover versions that range from Bob Dylan to Amy Winehouse, Rodgers and Hart to the Velvet Underground via Tim Buckley, Shakespeare, sea shanties and Sam & Dave".
 The compilation should also pay tribute to Ferry's songwriting legacy and includes his top singles such as his 1985's hit "Slave to Love".

 Ferry released a new studio album, Loose Talk, on 31 May 2025.